-A state entered in fault situations when the adjustable frequency drive is protecting itself and requiring physical intervention, such as when the adjustable frequency drive is subject to a short circuit on the output.
-A locked trip can only be cancelled by cutting off line power, removing the cause of the fault and reconnecting the adjustable frequency drive.
+A state entered in fault situations when the adjustable frequency drive is protecting itself and requires physical intervention, such as when it is subject to a short circuit on the output.
+A locked trip can only be cancelled by cutting off AC line power, removing the cause of the fault, and reconnecting the adjustable frequency drive .
 Restart is prevented until the trip state is cancelled by activating reset or, in some cases, by being programmed to reset automatically.
 The trip-lock function may not be used as a personal safety measure.